 Is known traveler number (KTN) the same as TSA PreCheck?

 No. Enrolling in TSA PreCheck will give you a KTN, but these numbers are also issued with Global Entry, NEXUS, and SENTRI.
 If you’re in the US Armed Forces, you can use your Department of Defense issued ID number as your KTN and receive TSA PreCheck.

 Global Entry has an edge.
 It not only saves you time when you’re returning from an international trip and you need to go through customs but since it includes TSA PreCheck, it also saves you time in the security line when departing.
-If you apply for (and receive) Global Entry, you’ll automatically receive TSA PreCheck (while TSA PreCheck doesn’t automatically grant you Global Entry) so it has an advantage there.
+If you apply for (and receive) Global Entry, you are eligible receive TSA PreCheck.
+Enrolling in TSA PreCheck doesn’t get you Global Entry, so it has an advantage there.